Haukilahti: From the 1970s to today

 The central areas in Haukilahti had already been built by the 1970s.
 The first zoning plan of the area came into force on 6 May 1974 when the Ministry of the Interior approved it.
 The plan mostly enforced the situation of the construction that had already been completed.
 The same 1974 zoning plan was mostly still in force in the 2000s in the Haukilahti area; changes have been mostly so-called "postage stamp zoning plans" consisting of one or two lots.
 Construction slowed down, and there were only 674 new apartments in the 1970s and 411 in the 1980s.
 The Toppelund school, the Simpukka all-activity centre, the Haukilahti library and kindergarten were built on the northern end of the former Toppelund lot.

 The depression during the early 1990s and lack of planned construction ground depleted building new apartments, and there were only half as many apartments built in the 1990s than in the 1980s.
 The shopping centre Länsiviitta and the Toppelund kindergarten near the sea shore were built in the 1990s.
 There were less than 100 new buildings in the 2000s, which was mostly due to depletion of planned ground.

 There was no significant increase in constructing new buildings in Haukilahti in the 2010s, as the intention was to build only 32 new residential buildings in the area during the next decade.
 The city of Espoo made a new zoning plan in May 2016 for a new residential area on the Mellstenintie side edge of the Toppelundinpuisto park.
 The plan was materialised smaller than planned, with the area within construction rights being about half of what was planned.

 Services

+In 2013 there were about 1037 jobs in the Haukilahti area.
+The biggest employers were healthcare and social services (144 jobs), wholesale and retail sales (175 jobs) and professional, scientific and technical activity (116 jobs).